- Colors:

 Remember, the website developers know what to do and

 what not to do for the best site viewing.
-As a result, you might have to compromise in

-some areas of design to ensure quality, site load times,
+areas of design to ensure quality, site load times,

-viewing and other technical restrictions that may arise.
+viewing and other technical restrictions that may

 Surfers hate

-sites that are not easily navigated, sites that are not
+sites that are not easily navigated, sites that are

-Our designers know the in's-and-out's of web design and
+subject.
+Our designers know the in's-and-out's

-will make regular suggestions only to avoid turning away
+of web design and will make regular suggestions only

-a potential paying customer.
+to avoid turning away a potential paying customer.

 |